A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: The Cutout Images For Each Galaxy

 \section{The Cutout Images For Each Galaxy}

-{Figure~\ref{fig:stamps3} displays postage stamps of our resolved galaxies in HST WFC3 F160W, JWST NIRCam F200W, JWST MIRI F770W, and F1000W, along with the corresponding inner and outer radii.
-On the other hand, Figure~\ref{fig:stamps_unresolve} shows postage stamps of six unresolved galaxies in the same bands.}
+{Fig.~\ref{fig:stamps3} displays postage stamps of our resolved galaxies in HST WFC3 F160W, JWST NIRCam F200W, JWST MIRI F770W, and F1000W, along with the corresponding inner and outer radii.
+On the other hand, Fig.~\ref{fig:stamps_unresolve} shows postage stamps of six unresolved galaxies in the same bands.
+It is worth noting that Galaxy 4305 in Fig.~\ref{fig:stamps_unresolve} was not observed by HST, and was included in the physical properties analysis despite there being no coverage in the southern region in F770W and F1000W.
+To ensure that the flux measurement is not biased due to this lack of coverage, we inspect the Kron radius within which the flux is counted, and we find that the Kron radius does not extend to the region without coverage.
+Therefore, the flux-based SED fitting is not affected by the absence of coverage in that particular area.}